You can bath and or clip your puppy as soon as you get them home.

 Booster Bath, 2 laundry tubs (I added PVC pipe to the legs to make higher)

-On one laundry tup I added a Heavy Duty garden hose nozzle & washing machine hose (long) to withstand hot water (need brass adaptors).
+On one laundry tub, I added a Heavy Duty garden hose nozzle & washing machine hose (long) to withstand hot water (need brass adaptors).

-2 grooming tables with 48" tall arm and nooses, Double K stand dryer, 2 forced air dryers, cages to dry in
+2 grooming tables with 48" tall arm and nooses, Double K stand dryer, forced air dryer, cages to dry in

 We use Pantene Hair Shampoo on our poodles for routine grooming.